 - Santa Rosa Rancheria Tachi Yokut Tribe

 Two of these tribes are limited-gaming tribes.
-Limited-gaming and non-gaming tribes would receive 15% of the revenue tax from Prop 27.
+Tribes that don’t participate in sports betting, which will include non-gaming tribes and many limited-gaming tribes, would receive 15% of the tax revenue from Prop 27.
 Currently, such tribes receive $1.1 million annually from gaming tribes via the Revenue Sharing Trust Fund.

 The Big Valley Band of Pomo Indians owns Konocti Vista Casino in Lakeport and the Middletown Rancheria of Pomo Indians owns Twin Pine Casino & Hotel in Middletown.

-The Santa Rosa Rancheria Tachi Yokut Tribe is a gaming tribe that owns Tachi Palace Casino & Resort, the seventh-largest Northern California casino.
+The Santa Rosa Rancheria Tachi Yokut Tribe is a gaming tribe that owns Tachi Palace Casino & Resort, the seventh-largest of the Northern California casinos.
 It features 2,000 slot machines, 21 table games, and 80,000 square feet of gaming space.
 This tribe is the only known California gaming tribe to publicly back Prop 27.

 Which California Tribes Haven’t Publicly Endorsed Prop 26 or Prop 27?

 According to the California government, there are about 110 federally recognized tribes in California.

 So, add the 58 who publicly support Prop 26 and the three who publicly support Prop 27 (61 total), and you’re left with 49 tribes out of the 110.
 At least on a widely known public scale, these tribes haven’t made California sports betting endorsements.